 One day of the Mardi Gras Galveston celebrations each year is set aside as First Responders Day, with free admission for active service members, veterans, and first responders (with ID), plus a guest.
 This year (2024), it’s Friday, February 9th.

-Tips for visiting Galveston for Mardi Gras
+Tips for Visiting Galveston for Mardi Gras

 Whether you’re driving down from Houston or coming from afar, we want you to have the best time possible.
-To make the most of your trip to Galveston during this festive time of year, we’ve created a helpful guide to where, what, and how much.
+To make the most of your trip to Galveston during this festive time of year, we've created a helpful guide to where, what, and how much.

 Mardi Gras Galveston Location

 Most Mardi Gras Galveston events and concerts take place in the Downtown Historic District around The Strand, primarily between Harborside Drive and Mechanic Street from 20th Street to 25th Street.

 Some parade routes and activities extend to the beachfront and Seawall Boulevard, stretching from 25th Street to 57th Street.

 Admission and Tickets